genetics-statistics/GEMMA/README.txt

-PROGRAM: Genome-wide Efficient Mixed Model Association (GEMMA)

-AUTHOR: Xiang Zhou

-YEAR: 2012

 DOCUMENTATION: A detailed user manual is available online and a recent version is provided inside the doc directory.
 A brief description is also available if you type "./gemma -h".
 Please refer to the online user manual for updated information.

-LICENSE: Distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 INSTALLATION: An executable binary (x86 64bit Linux) is available in the bin directory.
 No installation is necessary if the executable